bozsahin/ccglab/README.md

 Arch, Suse, MacOS do not seem to have this peculiar Ubuntu and RedHat/Fedora caste of packages.

 The packages for sbcl and rlwrap are available for them.
-CCL Lisp too; if you feel like using it instead of SBCL.
+CCL Lisp too, if you feel like using it instead of SBCL.

 <B>FIRST TIME INSTALL of CCGLAB</B>